Skip to main content

 php bin/magento deploy:mode:set production

-4. Troubleshooting Common Errors During Installation
+4. Resolving Common Installation Errors

 Error: "PHP Extensions Missing"

-Solution: Install missing extensions.
+Solution: Install the missing extensions.
 Example for php-sodium:

 sudo apt install php-sodium && sudo systemctl restart apache2